wagner-austin/kana-pop/README.md

 <!-- Project description will go here -->

+## Architecture

+### Cross-environment Services

+Kana Pop is designed to run in multiple environments (browser, tests, CI) which may have different capabilities.
+The following services provide environment-agnostic abstractions:

+- **StorageService**: A unified storage wrapper that safely handles persistence across environments
+  - Automatically detects availability of `localStorage`
+  - Falls back to in-memory storage when necessary (Node/tests or Safari private mode)
+  - Provides consistent API (`get`, `set`, `remove`, `clear`) regardless of environment
+  - Logs diagnostic information when falling back to in-memory storage

+Never use raw Web Storage APIs (`localStorage`, `sessionStorage`) directly in your code.
+Always use these service abstractions to ensure code works consistently across all environments.

 ## Testing

 This project uses [Vitest](https://vitest.dev/) for unit and integration testing.
 The test suite is designed to cover core logic, services, and UI interactions.